fmadihi/log-in/README.md

 # log-in

-it is a file about log in to a system. the form had username and password.
+It is a file about log in to a system.
+The form had username and password.

-background is an image that i uploaded it.
+Background is an image that i uploaded it.